What is Small Business Saturday and why is it important?

 Small businesses have long been the backbone of Main Street America, creating new jobs and economic opportunities for their local communities.
-On November 27, we celebrate Small Business Saturday, a day designed to encourage people to shop locally and support the small business owners in their neighborhoods.
+It is a day designed to encourage people to shop locally and support small business owners in their neighborhoods.

 Small Business Saturday makes a big difference.
-According to the Small Business Administration, consumers spent a record high of $19.8 billion on last year's Small Business Saturday.
+According to the Small Business Administration, consumers spent a record high of over $20 billion on last year's Small Business Saturday.
 This year, we can do it again.

 What can you do to participate in Small Business Saturday?
 This article will explain more about the significance of this event and provide some advice on how you can participate as both a customer and a local business owner.

 Small Business Saturday encourages local shopping, particularly during the holiday season.
 For American consumers, it's a great reminder to skip over the big box stores in favor of local shops, restaurants, and service providers in your community.

 Small Business Saturday started in 2010 as the brainchild of American Express.
 Initially, American Express wanted to encourage people to "shop small" and pump more money into the local economy during the great recession.